nscherf/brainhack-2018-LE/README.md

 - Development of an integrated pipeline for correction of gradient nonlinearity, B0, motion and eddy currents artefacts in the CONENCTOM MRI.
 - Using Machine Learning to classify (and correct) fat artefacts in MRI data.
+- Porting more functionality from the CBS-Tools code base to Nighres.

 ### educational sessions